 Mr. Cedrone’s recent matters include the following:

 - Co-authored successful merits briefs for the petitioner in the U.S. Supreme Court in Banister v.
 Davis, 140 S. Ct.
-1698 (2020).
+1698 (2020), in which the Court preserved certain procedural rights for criminal defendants seeking a writ of habeas corpus.
 In a 7–2 decision, the Court held that a timely filed Rule 59(e) motion to alter or amend the judgment in a federal habeas case is not an improper “second or successive” habeas petition.

 - Briefed and argued a successful immigration appeal in the U.S. Court of Appeals for the Second Circuit.
 See Mendez v.
 Barr, 960 F.3d 80 (2020).
 The court reversed the Board of Immigration Appeals’ determination that misprision of a felony in violation of 18 U.S.C. § 4 is categorically a crime involving moral turpitude.